h33h/TelegramBackup/README.md

 ## Key Features

 - **Comprehensive Backup**: TelegramBackup archives all forms of communication, including text messages, media files, forwarded messages, and message buttons.
+- **Contact Extraction**: New capability to extract and save complete contact lists in CSV format.
+- **Session Management**: Enhanced security with automatic session closure and service message cleanup.
 - **User-Friendly Interaction**: Allows users to choose between backing up specific entities (users, channels, groups) or all available dialogs at once.
 - **Media Download**: Offers the option to automatically download media files associated with messages, such as photos, videos, and documents.
 - **HTML Output**: Generates clean, readable HTML files for easy navigation and visualization of backed-up messages.